-Sonal Rughani, Senior Service Advisor for RNIB (charity supporting blind and partially sighted people), says, “A substantial amount of our exposure to sunlight occurs when we are children.
+Sonal Rughani, Senior Service Advisor for the RNIB (a charity supporting blind and partially sighted people), says: “A substantial amount of our exposure to sunlight occurs when we are children.

 “As the leading charity committed to preventing avoidable sight loss, we encourage children to look after their eyes, as excessive exposure to sunlight can potentially damage the eyes and may contribute to the onset of other eye-related conditions such as AMD and cataracts.